 Deleting Comments from Tickets in Trac 0.12

-About a year ago I wrote about a way to delete comments from tickets in Trac prior to version 0.12 (as it didn’t exist back then).
-Basically the method was to directly delete the comment from the database.
-Lately, spammers have been harassing one of my Trac installations, bypassing the spam filtering, and changing ticket properties.
+About a year ago, I wrote about a way to delete comments from tickets in Trac prior to version 0.12 (as it didn’t exist back then).
+Basically, the method was to directly delete the comment from the database.
+Lately, spammers have been harassing one of my Trac installations, bypassing the spam filtering and changing ticket properties.
 The old method wouldn’t revert those changes.
-After searching for a solution, I found a little documented option in Trac 0.12 that allows to delete comments and revert changes to tickets.
+After searching for a solution, I found a little-documented option in Trac 0.12 that allows you to delete comments and revert changes to tickets.

 To enable it, go to the admin panel->Plugins->Trac 0.12 and enable TicketDeleter under tracopt.ticket.deleter.*.
 This will add a “Delete” button right next to the “Reply” and “Edit” buttons of every comment.
 It will also revert any changes to the ticket properties.